Arkaeriit/reflet/assembler/README.md

 ### Predefined macro

-To ease the use of the assembler, some macros are predefines.
+To ease the use of the assembler, some macros are predefined.

 * `set+ <number>` puts the value of the number in the working register.
 * `mov <reg 1> <reg 2>` copies the value of `reg 2` into `reg 1`.